RedHatGov/fips-openjdk-rhel/README.md

 ### User-specific NSS configuration
 To tailor `java.security` policy to a specific daemon or local user, java system property overrides can be used.
-The configuration script in this project initializes an NSS database that's unique to the local user's home directory.
+The configuration script in this project leaves the global `java.security` policy unchanged by initializings an NSS database that's unique to the local user's home directory.
 The script also creates a system property override file to change settings in the global `java.security` policy file to refer to the NSS configuration in the local user home directory.
 This method enables each local user or daemon running java to have their own NSS configuration and database on the same host.

     cd
     git clone https://github.com/rlucente-se-jboss/fips-openjdk-rhel.git